Starting your family history

 The first step was actually to read some books.
 Most libraries have a reasonable selection to choose from.
 Concentrate initially on the period from 1837 when certificates were introduced.
 Skim over the earlier documents including parish registers as it will be some time before you need to know about those records.

 There are lots of software packages around each with different features although the presentation of the basic data is much the same for all of them.
-In the past we have recommended Personal Ancestral File (PAF5) from the Church of Latter Day Saints but it is has now been discontinued.
+In the past we have recommended Personal Ancestral File (PAF5) from the Church of Latter Day Saints (https://familysearch.org/) but it is has now been discontinued.
 It is a shame as it was free and contained all the basic reports that you need.
-Their PAF page (https://familysearch.org/paf) lists three alternatives each of which has a free option.
-We have not tested them so cannot offer any recommendations about them but the free versions should at least provide all the basics that you will need.
+We now recommend WikiTree (https://www.wikitree.com/).
+This is a free site, and also a collaborative site.

 Whenever you record something in your computer database also make a note of your sources.
 This is usually something simple like ‘birth certificate’, ‘census 1881′, ‘freebmd’, or ‘oral dd/mm/yyyy’.
 You are going to make mistakes and at some point in the future you will be challenged on your data.
 You need to be able to justify your data.
 With your sources recorded and your paper records you will be able to respond with e.g. ‘that was told to me by my great-aunt who has since died.
 I did have my suspicions at the time but she was quite adamant about it’.
 You may not be able to resolve the challenge but at least you will be able to confirm that you are not the useless idiot you appear to be.